The Iron Maiden: Plot

 Jack Hopkins is an aircraft designer and hands-on engineer with a passion for traction engines and he owns one called The Iron Maiden.
 His boss, Sir Giles Thompson, is eager to sell a new supersonic jet aircraft (which Jack has designed) to American millionaire airline owner, Paul Fisher, who has come to England with his wife and daughter Kathy.

 The first encounter between Fisher and Jack goes badly, as (without knowing their connection) the traction engine crashes into the front of Fisher's car on a narrow lane.
 They then meet again at the airfield where the aircraft is shown to Paul Fisher and they recognise each other.
 Fisher has developed a disliking of Jack (without knowing he is the aircraft designer) and states that he will not purchase the aircraft (which he is very happy with) unless he likes the designer.
 Later Jack goes to the Fisher's hotel and meets Fisher and talks to him about the aircraft.

 Fisher asks Jack to take Kathy to see some friends (her hire car broke down before she got it) while he looks at a rival aircraft built by Lord Upshott.
 His son Humphrey Gore-Brown takes the Fisher in his car.
 On the way Jack and Kathy stop to see a Duchess which is another traction engine powering a ferris wheel.
 It is broken and while Jack works on it, Kathy sits in a chair and when it suddenly starts, she is taken up.
 However, it stops again and she ends up trapped in mid-air and it starts to pour rain.
 When Fisher climbs to rescue her, the owner gets it going and brings her down but Jack gets stuck at the top.
 It breaks down again and cannot be restarted.
 She then takes his car, but abandons it in the middle of nowhere.
 Jack tracks her to her friends and finds out where his car was left.

 Sir Giles invites the Fishers to the Ascot Racecourse but again they have problems, coming across a broken-down traction engine called "Princess Caroline".
 Jack tries to help fix it.
 While here Sir Giles and Kathy get tar all over themselves, inside their Rolls-Royce and on Mrs Fisher.
 Lord Upshott of the opposition aircraft company then arrives and takes the Fishers to Ascot.
 Sir Giles believes that he has lost the sale to Fisher and sacks Jack, but he also resigns.

 Kathy goes to see Jack at his fireman Fred Trotter's house where the traction engine is that day.
 After parking the Iron Maiden on the road, Kathy attempts to drive it out of the way of her car and takes off down the road.
 She runs over a policeman's pushbike and crashes into a barn.
-Jack paddles Kathy on the bottom and she runs to her parents.
+Jack spanks Kathy and she runs to her parents.
 This has damaged The Iron Maidens safety valve, rendering it impossible to be driven solo.